yongzzai/Bagging-Recurrent-Event-Imputation/README.md

-# BaggingREI
+# The fixed version of
-Bagging Recurrent Event Imputation for Repair of Imperfect Event Log With Missing Categorical Events
+## Bagging Recurrent Event Imputation for Repair of Imperfect Event Log with Missing Categorical Events
+## written by S.H Sim